-- The Servicer must achieve QRPC with the Borrower, in accordance to Section "8.3.2 Contacting Borrowers." - The Borrower must have an eligible hardship: - Note: While a WRP is not required, see the Workout Request Application (Form SG355) for types of eligible hardships. - The property securing the mortgage loan must be a primary residence. - The property securing the mortgage loan must not be condemned or abandoned. - Note: The property securing the mortgage loan may not be vacant.
+- The Servicer must achieve QRPC with the Borrower, in accordance to Section "8.3.2 Contacting Borrowers." - Note: If the Borrower's hardship is due to a disaster event, the Servicer is authorized to offer an initial 90-day forbearance plan without achieving QRPC and without obtaining MPF Bank approval, in accordance with 8.5.2 Offering Assistance to the Borrower. - The Borrower must have an eligible hardship: - Note: While a WRP is not required, see the Workout Request Application (Form SG355) for types of eligible hardships. - The property securing the mortgage loan must be a primary residence. - Note: If the Borrower's hardship is due to a disaster event, the property securing the mortgage loan may be a second home. - The property securing the mortgage loan must not be condemned or abandoned. - Note: The property securing the mortgage loan may not be vacant.

 If the Servicer determines the Borrower is not eligible for a forbearance plan but there are acceptable mitigating circumstances, it must request prior written approval from the MPF Bank by submitting the completed Form SG354 and all supporting documentation to the MPF Provider via eMAQCSplus.
-See Section "9.1.6 Submission to MPF Banks" and Section "9.1.7 Submission for Exceptions."
+See Section "9.1.6 Submission to MPF Banks" and

+Section "9.1.7 Submission for Exceptions."
 Generally, the Servicer's determination of acceptable mitigating circumstances should be based on a review of the Borrower's complete WRP.